qingkaikong/blog/2018_22_debugging_in_notebook/README.md

 ### Activate debugger after we run the code

-The first example is after we have an error occured, for example, we have a function that square the input number, but:
+The first example is after we have an error occurred, for example, we have a function that squares the input number, but:

 ```python